giftyemefatechhub/sustainableproject/round/2023/weekly-log.md

 **Teacher activities**

 * The lecture "[Clean code, metrics and philosophies with Python](../../public/lecture/clean-code-metrics/README.md)" is an introduction to this part of the course.
-* The Assignment 3 "Sustainable programming through good and clean code" will be presented together with guidelines on how to structure the report.
+* Assignment 3 "Sustainable programming through good and clean code" will be presented together with guidelines on how to structure the report.

 The session in class will focus on the following exercises: